lin/lin.github.io/content/posts/godel.md

 23^{11}
 $$

-The statement $3$ is a prime number can be expressed a little big longer:
+The statement `3 is a prime number` can be expressed a little big longer:

 $$
 \forall x (\forall y(x\times y = 3 \to